AviyaDavid/aviyadavid/README.md

 ### Hi there 👋

-I really love shameless self promotion because it's really healthy!
-You should do it to, it'll do wonders to your Story! 🤪

 <!--
 **AviyaDavid/aviyadavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.